AhmetSelimPehlivan/Agri-Land-Detection/README.md

   #
   - The deep clustering model has soft labeling, assigning an estimated class to each of the data samples in such a way that can be redefined iteratively.
   - The prepared deep clustering model is compiled with a stochastic gradient descent optimizer with 0.01 learning rate using with Kullback-Leibler loss function.
-  - Model is training as iteratively that refines the clusters by learning from the high-confidence assignments with the help of the auxiliary target distribution.
+  - Model is training iteratively that refines the clusters by learning from the high-confidence assignments with the help of the auxiliary target distribution.
   - The deep clustering model is trained by matching the soft assignment to the target distribution.
   - The target distribution is redefined one time in every 100 epochs.
   - The Kullback-Leibler loss calculates divergence loss between soft assignments and auxiliary distribution.